 Five methods are available to facilitate in obtaining the output in the desired coordinate frames, which are:

-- A heading reset that defines the L’ frame by setting the x-axis of L’ frame while maintaining the z-axis along the vertical (also known as "bore sighting").
+- Performing a heading reset, which defines the L’ frame by setting the x-axis of L’ frame while maintaining the z-axis along the vertical.
+It computes L’ such that Yaw becomes 0 deg (also known as "bore sighting")(applying L’LR only);

-- Setting an arbitrary alignment rotation matrix to rotate S to the chosen frame S’ : SS’
+- Setting an arbitrary alignment rotation matrix to rotate S to the chosen frame S’ (applying SS’R only);

-- Setting an arbitrary alignment rotation matrix to rotate L to the chosen frame L’ : L’L
+- Setting an arbitrary alignment rotation matrix to rotate L to the chosen frame L’ (applying L’LR only).

 The coordinate rotation matrices L’LR and SS’R are calculated by: